In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Summary and outlook

 \section{Summary and outlook}

-In summary, we have investigated the pion dispersion relation, in-medium $N\pi\to \Delta$ cross section and $\Delta \to N \pi$ decay width in isospin asymmetric nuclear matter by using the same relativistic interaction within the framework of one-boson-exchange model.
-With the consideration of threshold effect (or energy conservation in isospin asymmetric nuclear medium) and in-medium pion energy effect, the $\Delta$ mass distribution are suppressed and the position of peak of $\Delta$ mass distribution move to the high energy part with the density increasing (or effective mass decreasing).
-It results in a suppression of in-medium $N\pi\to\Delta$ cross sections near the low energy ($s^{1/2}<1.25$ GeV) and enhancement in the high energy region ($s^{1/2}>1.25$ GeV), which are different from the conclusion in Refs.~\cite{ZhenZhang2017,Mao1999prc}.
-For the in-medium decay width of $\Delta\to N\pi$, it is enhanced by $<5\%$.
-Thus, the smaller $\pi N\to \Delta$ cross sections weaken the process of $N\pi \to \Delta$, and make more $\pi$s are left to freeze out during the pion production process of $\Delta\to N\pi$ in HICs.
+In summary, we investigated the pion dispersion relation, in-medium $N\pi\to \Delta$ cross section and $\Delta \to N \pi$ decay width near the threshold energy of pion production in isospin asymmetric nuclear matter by using the same relativistic interaction within the framework of the one-boson-exchange model.
+With the consideration of threshold effects (or energy conservation in isospin asymmetric nuclear medium) and in-medium pion energy effects, $f^*$ is enhanced at $s^{1/2}<1.11$ GeV and reduced at $s^{1/2}>1.11$ GeV.
+This results in an enhancement of in-medium $N\pi\to\Delta$ cross sections near $s^{1/2}<1.11$ GeV and then suppression at $s^{1/2}>1.11$ GeV, similar to the conclusion in Ref.~\cite{ZhenZhang2017}.
+Concerning the in-medium decay width of $\Delta\to N\pi$, it is reduced at $s^{1/2}<1.15$ GeV.

-By including the $\omega$ and effective mass splitting in asymmetric nuclear matter in the calculation of $N\pi\to \Delta$, our results show that the in-medium correction factors on the cross sections of $\pi N\to \Delta$ are different for different channels, i.e., $R_{\pi^{+}p\to\Delta^{++}}>R_{\pi^{-}n\to\Delta^{-}}$.
-Applying the $\sigma^*_{N\pi\to\Delta}$ in transport model simulations especially near the threshold energy, it could predict a enhanced the total pion multiplicity and enhanced $\pi^-$ multiplicity relative to the calculations utility of $\sigma^{\mathrm{free}}_{N\pi\to\Delta}$, which hints a larger $\pi^-/\pi^+$ ratios could be observed near the threshold energy if the other parameters in transport model remain unchanged.
+By including the pion energy $\omega$ and effective mass splitting in asymmetric nuclear matter for the calculation of $N\pi\to \Delta$, our results show that the in-medium correction factors on the cross sections of $\pi N\to \Delta$ are different for different channels, e.g., $R_{\pi^{+}p\to\Delta^{++}}<R_{\pi^{-}n\to\Delta^{-}}$.
+As a result of the medium correction and isospin splitting of $\sigma^*_{N\pi\to\Delta}$ in asymmetric nuclear matter, a smaller pion multiplicity and $\pi^-/\pi^+$ ratios could be predicted with respect to the calculations utility of $\sigma^{\mathrm{free}}_{N\pi\to\Delta}$ near the threshold energy if the other parameters in the transport model remain unchanged.